bcbrookman/homeops/docs/content/cluster-upgrades.md

         Since your talosconfig still contains the removed node, expect a connection error for the `talosctl` commands.
 However, the output from the other nodes should no longer include the removed node.

 1. Install/provision the replacement Talos node.
-1. Delete the removed node's `talos_machine_configuration_apply` apply from Terraform state.
+1. Delete the removed node's `talos_machine_configuration_apply` from Terraform state.

     This is required because the resource only applies machine configurations.
 Terraform state; it does not compare the defined configs with the current configs.

     ```shell
     cd platform-layer/terraform/